Caring for Your Cat after Surgery

 - Keep males and females separated.
 They may try to breed for several weeks after surgery, and neutered males can be fertile for up to six weeks after surgery.

-- Your cat should wear an e-collar for seven-10 days after surgery.
+- Your cat should wear an e-collar for 7-10 days after surgery.
 Make sure he is able to eat with e-collar.

 - Your cat will probably not like the e-collar at first, but e-collars are very important for preventing your pet from licking his incision and causing a painful infection — even a little licking can cause problems.